vyly2106/Airbnb-marketing-analysis/README.md

 |cumulative_count|The cumulative number of Covid-19 cases|

-Since in the Airbnb listings dataset is constructed by unique listing IDs, we first created a year-week variable based on the original last review date and time each listing received from guests.
-Although this matched the format used in COVID-19 dataset, the deployed technique restricted to listings which have guest reviews.
-Moving on the next stage, we calculated the average price for each year-week combination, city, and room types, hence we were able isolate outlier observations due to different characteristics of each city and room types.
-For instance, some cities have way higher living expense than others, and a whole apartment certainly costs more per night than a private room.
+Since the Airbnb listings dataset is constructed by unique listing IDs, we first created a year-week variable based on the original last review date and time each listing received from guests.
+Although this matched the format used in the COVID-19 dataset, the deployed technique was restricted to listings that have guest reviews.
+Moving on to the next stage, we calculated the average price for each year-week combination, city, and room type, hence we were able to isolate outlier observations due to different characteristics of each city and room type.
+For instance, some cities have way higher living expenses than others, and a whole apartment certainly costs more per night than a private room.

-All the analysed variables except for room types are measured at continuous scale, for that reason we implemented linear regression method.
+All the analyzed variables except for room types are measured at a continuous scale, for that reason, we implemented a linear regression method.
 Besides, in line with prior research (Falk et al., 2019, Tang et al., 2019, Sainaghi et al., 2021) we applied logarithm transformation to our response variable.
-Based on our initial exploration, taking logarithm of price was part of the remedy to deal with the skewed distribution of price observations.
+Based on our initial exploration, taking the logarithm of price as part of the remedy to deal with the skewed distribution of price observations.

 ## Repository content
 This repository contains data on the number of COVID-19 cases per city.
-Furthermore, is contains Airbnb data from 2021.
+Furthermore, it contains Airbnb data from 2021.
 The data has been collected from various European cities, which include:

 * Amsterdam,	Netherlands
 * Barcelona,	Spain